An Information-Theoretic Analysis of OOD Generalization in Meta-Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we provided an information-theoretic analysis for OOD generalization in both meta-supervised learning and meta-reinforcement learning.
+In this paper, we provided an information-theoretic analysis for OOD generalization in both meta-supervised learning and meta-RL.
 We investigated two distinct scenarios: the classical distribution mismatch setting and a ``broad-to-narrow" subtask setting.
+Our generalization bound for meta-RL explicitly decouples the distribution shift, measuring the divergence across the initial state distribution, transition kernel, and reward function.
 Besides, we derived a generalization bound for a gradient-based meta-RL algorithm and discussed the connection between the generalization error and the suboptimality gap in both standard and offline meta-RL.